lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/06-support.rst

 .. warning::

    When connecting to an HDMI monitor, make sure your miniDP adapter is *active*.
 A *passive* adapter will not work.
-See :ref:`display-adapters-figure`.
+   See :ref:`accessories-cables_minidp_hdmi` accessories section for tested cables list.

 .. _getting-help: